• Home

 Hot Animal News We begin with this weeks’ top news: Captive beluga whales will be released into a large seaside sanctuary in Iceland, Cuvier’s beaked whale was shown to be the deepest diving whale, Donald Trump, Jr. continues his big game hunting activities, overweight dogs can die 2.5 years earlier than ideal weight dogs, a […]

-Filed Under: 2019 Show Archive, Hippo, Cats, Dogs, Hunting, News Tagged With: Monkeys, cats, Dogs, wildlife rehabiliation, Pets
+Filed Under: 2019 Show Archive, Hippo, Cats, Dogs, Hunting, News Tagged With: Pets, cats, Dogs, Monkeys, wildlife rehabiliation

 Animals Today December 15, 2018: Resolve to help animals in the New Year.
 Diabetes in dogs.
 Reindeer games.